The Future of Skills-Based Hiring: How AI is Transforming Talent Assessment and Ending the Degree Requirement Era

 Whether my company is making things better or worse.
 Whether the 11 out of 100 who won't get retrained will find paths or get discarded.
 Whether skills-based hiring becomes real or stays a niche practice adopted when labor markets are tight.

-Instead I told her the truth: sometimes.
+The honest answer: sometimes.
 For some people.
 When the humans behind the algorithms let it.
 When the company actually wants to find talent instead of just avoiding risk.

 I don't know how to fix that.
 I'm not sure anyone does.